opereclin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all the regular files (not the directories) with a .js
+ a script that counts the number of directories and sub-directories in the current directory.